TACC/gateways19-hpc-in-the-cloud/block4/apps.md

 ./test.sh
 ```

+Note: You may see some warnings about module not found.
-You should see the output prediction score inside **predicitons.txt** file in classifyApp1.0 folder.
+The script should run fine and you should see the output file **predicitons.txt** inside the classifyApp1.0 folder.

 ### Step 2: Transfering your app bundle to the cloud storage system using Tapis(Agave) Files service.